Tipton: Transport

 The M5 motorway between the West Midlands and the West Country and its junction with the M6 motorway passes a few miles to the South and East of the town but not through the town itself.
 The M5 runs along the eastern region passing over canals and railways.
 M5 Junction 1 is accessible at West Bromwich using the A41 road Black Country Spine Road.
 M5 Junction 2 is accessible at Oldbury on the A4123 Wolverhampton Road (Harborne to Wolverhampton) at Birchley Island.
 The M5 also enables access to other motorways.

-Buses

 Tipton Town Centre has direct bus links with the towns of Dudley, Sedgley, West Bromwich and Bilston on Diamond Bus services 42 and 229.
 Additionally, Princes End and Gospel Oak have service 11/11A to Walsall and Wednesbury, and service 43 to Bilston.
 These are operated by National Express West Midlands.

 Railways

 Tipton has direct, frequent rail services to Wolverhampton and Walsall via Birmingham New Street with some additional services during evening rush hour direct to Telford and Shrewsbury.
 There are two railway stations - Tipton in the town centre and Dudley Port.
 Both are on the electrified line from Birmingham New Street to Wolverhampton which is a section of the West Coast Main Line.